Why go to Mongolia? The 10 good reasons to go Mongolia

 Stores, offices and museums sometimes close in the middle of the day, but less so during the tourist season.
 Some have weekly closing days, so check before you go.

-Restaurants often close around 10pm, or even 9pm for some, as Mongolians like to dine early, and the rooms empty quickly after the meal.
-In Ulaanbaatar, however, you will find establishments open until midnight.
+Restaurants often close around 10pm, or even 9pm for some, as Mongolians like to dine early, and rooms empty quickly after the meal.
+In Ulaanbaatar, however, some establishments are open until midnight.
 Note that in winter, everything closes earlier.

-Beware, during the Naadam festival, everything is closed for five days
+Please note that during the Naadam festival, everything is closed for five days.

 To be booked To be booked

-During the high season, some establishments can be overcrowded.
-July and August are the most popular months for tourists, so it is better to anticipate!
-This is especially true during Naadam, which takes place every year on July 11 and 12 in Ulaanbaatar.
-During these days of the year, the hotels in the city are fully booked weeks in advance.
+In high season, some establishments can be overcrowded.
+July and August are the most popular months for tourists, so it's best to plan ahead!
+This is particularly true during Naadam, which takes place every year on July 11 and 12 in Ulaanbaatar.
+On these days of the year, the city's hotels are fully booked weeks in advance.

 Main events Main events